Emotional care of babies, children, young people and families (EC1)

 - have an interest in work with children of all ages, young people and their families

-- have achieved an undergraduate award or demonstrate equivalent learning or achievement
+- have achieved an undergraduate degree or demonstrate equivalent learning or achievement

 - have the capacity for active participation in workshops and seminars

 - be motivated for independent reading and study.